Current Lesson

 1. Select Settings from your Simplero Dashboard

-2. Select the Payment processors tab
+2. Select the Payment Processors tab

 3. The Default processors will be listed (Bank Transfer, Cash, and Store credit)